rust-cli/book/src/in-depth/machine-communication.md

 we can then add extra information.
 Humans tend to like colors,
 for example,
-so if I run `ls` in a random Rust project,
+if you run `ls` in a random Rust project, you might see something like this:
-I'll get something like

 ```console
 $ ls